 In the United States, this industry can become quite competitive in the coming years as the Bureau of Labor Statistics projects a decrease in employment in the next decade.
 However, with an increasingly globalized job market, graduates of interior design can work anywhere in the world, while still staying at home in America, as is also the increasing trend.
 After all, in 2019, already more than two in 10 are self-employed and can take advantage of this flexibility.

-Depending on the level of education and years of experience, interior designers can land the positions detailed in the following table.
+Depending on the level of education and years of experience, graduates can land different careers in interior design as detailed in the following table.

 |Residential Lighting Advisers||$48,879||-4%|

-Interior designers need a combination of technical and non-technical skills.
+Professionals need the combination of technical and non-technical skills that are used in various careers related to interior design.
 Listed below are the common competencies that employers look for in a candidate for this position.

 Residential lighting advisers provide clients with lighting and electrical plans to create desired room ambiance.
 In the process, they work with architects, engineers, and seasoned interior designers.
 They ensure that their proposed plans are practical and fit with the client's budget.